srdtrk/cw-ica-controller/docs/docs/00-intro.md

 :::

-Then the rest of the ICS-27 handshake is completed by the relayers.
+Then the rest of the ICS-27 handshake is completed by the relayers automatically.
 Both the hermes relayer and the go relayer support `ICS-27` interchain accounts.
-Once the handshake is complete, the `cw-ica-controller` contract makes a callback to the caller contract if the caller contract requested a callback during instantiation.
+Once the handshake is complete, the `cw-ica-controller` contract makes a callback to the callback contract if one was provided during instantiation.